kessido/ExactConvolution.jl/README.md

 It is essentialy a wrapper over GMP's BigInt multiplications, and as such it is very efficient.
 Convolutions of two Int64 arrays of length 10^5 can take about 90ms, or 180ms if negative values are presented.

-For convolutions of integers that floating point computations might be sufficient exact for, it is recommended using [DSP.jl](https://github.com/JuliaDSP/DSP.jl) which can be for some cases 10x fasters.
+For integers that floating point computations might be sufficient exact for, please use [DSP.jl](https://github.com/JuliaDSP/DSP.jl), which for some cases can be 10x faster.

 # Installation